MrFarland/Encyclopedia-Exandria/documentation/Atlas Exandria Cartographer's Guide.md

 ### Labels
-The following are the starting points for all of the labels used on the world map.
+The following are the starting points for all of the labels used on the continent maps.
 These colors and sizes are only a starting point.
 Labels are made bigger or smaller depending on the size and scale of the area to be labeled.
 I tend to stick to multiples of 8 (habit mostly) and rarely increase or decrease by more than 8-16 points.
 I also adjust colors slightly depending on the area surrounding the subject area.
 Typically to improve readability while maintaining the same look and feel.

 *All labels use the **IM Fell English Italic** font.*